bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 	.. method:: run([$group = ''])

 		:param	string	$group: The name of the validation group to run
+		:returns:	TRUE on success, FALSE if validation failed
-		:returns: bool
+		:rtype:	bool

 		Runs the validation routines.
 Returns boolean TRUE on success and FALSE on failure.
 You can optionally pass the name of the validation group via